franklinselva/nao-dynamics-imitation/README.md

 > Note: But the python version used here is 3.7 instead of 2.7.
 To ensure everything is working, the installation is tested in `virtualenv`.
 It can also be installed systemwide too.

+### 4. Copellia Simulator

+Install latest version or the preferred version of Copellia simulator from `https://www.coppeliarobotics.com/downloads`.

+### 5. Choreographe Suite

+In Mac, the installer is not the desirable one.
+So, the choreographe-suite is installed from the binary version.

+If there are any dynamic linker dependency errors, the additional tools listed below can come in handy.

 ## Worktree Initialization

 To initialize the worktree, please run the instruction from belo,